 The trail reopened around December 31, 2020, and the highway exit on the following day.
 All of that can change any time, because especially after the fire, landslides will be more common in the area.
 That’s why the exit was closed, and Eagle Creek Canyon will be even more prone to slides than usual for quite a while.

-Several other trails have also re-opened, including Wachlella Falls, Elowah Falls, and the Larch Mountain Trail from Multnomah Falls to the Wahkeena Trail Junction.
+Several other trails have also re-opened (and are still open in January), including Wachlella Falls, Elowah Falls, and the Larch Mountain Trail from Multnomah Falls to the Wahkeena Trail Junction.

 How Bad Was the Eagle Creek Fire?

 There was much mourning when the Eagle Creek Fire broke out in 2017, and I can’t tell you how many people I heard say things like, “The Gorge is on fire” or “Eagle Creek is gone.”
 I get that most people aren’t too familiar with the history or patterns of fires in this part of the world.
 Most of us also grew up in the age of Smoky the Bear telling us all fire is bad.
 And media coverage that seems to desperately seek out and exaggerate tragedy doesn’t help.

 The fact is, the Eagle Creek Fire affected about 50,000 acres — but even today the Gorge Wikipedia page says the fire “consumed 50,000 acres.”
 This is blatantly untrue; one study of the fire indicated more than 30% of that 50,000 acres did not burn at all.
 Much of the rest burned in a classic mosaic pattern that — and I’m sorry for the italics — is part of the natural process that created that forest in the first place!
 (This, of course, is setting aside how the fire started, to which all I can say is that fireworks should be banned.)